 Rather than solely rely on bolt-on eco-technologies to generate energy, Passivhaus concentrates on reducing the amount of energy required to operate a home in the first place.

-It takes a ‘fabric first' approach to energy efficiency, meaning the building itself does the work.
-Super-insulated and airtight, it requires little energy to run, because it's effectively sealed against the elements.
+It takes a ‘fabric first' approach to energy efficiency, meaning the home's high-quality materials and components (the building fabric) do the hard work.

 What are the key principles of Passivhaus Design?